IDFYNE/Remodel/index.md

     d.
 Insulate hvac vents

-- Master Suite Addition
-  - Build addition with “His and her” walk in closets and master bath off master bedroom.
-  - Order Bathtub, Vanity, lighting, and 2 Toilets (one for current bath)
-  - Run Electric from breaker box

-- Current Bathroom
-  - Replace old toilet and seal gasket at base in current bathroom.
-  - Clean, caulk, and seal tile and fixtures in current bathroom.

-- Move Utility Room and expand Dining Room
-    - Remove the utility room walls
-    - Move the washer, dryer, and water heater
-    - Route water pipes, drain pipe and routing or moving vent flue to the back storage closet.

-- Kitchen Remodel
-    - Remove wall separating dining room and kitchen
-    - Purchase and install new cabinets, new flooring.
-    - Install new microwave to out vent through vent over stove.
-    - Run water for dishwasher to right of sink.
-    - Run water for new Fridge ice dispenser

-- Roof/Chimney Work
-    - Install flashing and metal casing around brick.
-    - Gutter cleaning
-    - install chimney deflector

-- Fixtures and Patches
-  - Install new light fixture in living room
-  - Install leaf fan fixture in bedroom
-  - Replace remaining 8 ceiling lights with matching fixtures
-  - replace globe and pull chains only on Dining room fan.
-  - Repair drywall and ceiling cracks.

-- Exterior
-  - Replace front and back door light fixtures
-  - Install Dog railing and gate on front porch
-  - Redirect fence around driveway.
-  - Repair outbuilding attached to garage.
-  - Install light on garage peak
-  - Finishing Touches
-    - Flooring
-      - Pull up carpets
-      - Find matching plank for extended Dining area
-      - install vinyl plank in Den
-      - treat hardwood
-    - Clean out HVAC.
-    - Install downspout extensions.
+2. Master Suite Addition

+    a.
+Build addition with “His and her” walk in closets and master bath off master bedroom.

+    b.
+Install Bathtub, Vanity, lighting, and 2 Toilets (one for current bath)

+    c.
+Run Electric from breaker box

+3. Current Bathroom

+    a.
+Replace old toilet and seal gasket at base in current bathroom.

+    b.
+Clean, caulk, and seal tile and fixtures in current bathroom.

+4. Move Utility Room/Expand Dining Room

+    a.
+Remove 2 utility room walls.

+    b.
+Move the washer, dryer, and water heater.

+    c.
+Patch old Flue hole and run new flue through roof.

+    d.
+Re-route water and drain pipes to new utility room.

+    e.
+Cap or re-route utility wall air vent to floor.

+    f.
+Install inswing door from dining room to new utility room.

+5. Kitchen Remodel

+    a.
+Remove wall separating dining room and kitchen

+    b.
+Purchase and install new cabinets, new flooring.

+    c.
+Install new microwave to out vent through vent over stove.

+    d.
+Run water for dishwasher and ice dispenser

+6. Roof/Chimney Work

+    a.
+Install flashing and metal casing around brick chimney.

+    b.
+Patch old flue hole and flash new one.

+    c. install chimney deflector

+7. Fixtures and Patches.

+    a.
+Install new light fixture in living room.

+    b.
+Install leaf fan fixture in Master bedroom.

+    c.
+Replace remaining 8 ceiling lights with matching fixtures.

+    d.
+Replace globe and pull chains only on Dining room fan.

+    e.
+Repair drywall and ceiling cracks.

+8. Exterior

+    a.
+Replace front and back door light fixtures.

+    b.
+Install Dog railing and gate on front porch.

+    c.
+Redirect fence around driveway.

+    d.
+Repair outbuilding attached to garage.

+    e.
+Install light on garage peak
+9. Finishing Touches
+    a.
+Pull up carpets.

+    b.
+Find matching plank for extended Dining area.

+    c.
+Install vinyl plank in Den.

+    d.
+Treat hardwood.

+    e.
+Clean out HVAC.

+    f.
+Install downspout extensions.